 Jass and Kathy have the added complication that Jass did not contribute to the roof expenses during the relationship and civil union.
 Kathy will want to argue that they were dating and she allowed Jass to live in “her” house.
 Facts, as always, will drive you and your attorney’s arguments.
 You should concentrate on gathering evidence that the parties were in a partnership akin to marriage.
 The cohabitation facts, which are now laid out in N.J.S.A.
 2A:34-23(n), may provide a good template, in addition to the concepts laid out in Weiss and Berrie.
 As always, the focus is on the intent of the parties.

 Regardless, we know that only arguing that the marriage should be extended back to some distant date simply because the parties could not actually marry will not carry the day.
 In these types of cases, discovery is more important than ever.
 You and your attorney are encouraged to take depositions and determine possible witnesses from day one, because if you, as Jass’ attorney, do not settle, you will have the job of proving the parties had the intent to purchase the house together and that it should be part of the marital estate.

 Get Help Today

-Contact the LGBT Attorneys at PN Law to discuss your case.
+Contact the LGBT Attorneys at NJ Divorce Solutions to discuss your case.
 As illustrated above, you need creative arguments to ensure your rights are protected.